Profile: Patrick Rieger

 Personal background

-My hobbies include trains, astronomy, cats, Victorian houses, shortwave radio, Macintosh computers, long walks, city living, good food, Jazz/Swing/Big Band, and Classical music, Christmas, some gardening, relaxing on the porch, and being with my family (I love being a dad!).
+My hobbies include trains, astronomy, cats, Victorian houses, shortwave radio, Macintosh computers, working out, long walks, city living, renaissance festivals, good food, belly dancing and belly dance music (known as Raqs Sharqi), Jazz/Swing/Big Band, and Classical music, Christmas, some gardening, relaxing on the porch, and being with my family (I love being a dad!).

-I run BOINC/SETI@HOME on my dual processor 533mhz Macintosh G4 under MacOS X 10.4.8, Once I find my ethernet hub I plan to also run it on my Ubuntu Linux machine.
-I wanted to run the program when I first learned about it back in 1996, when it was called Big Science, and joined as soon as the project was released to the world.
+I run BOINC/SETI@HOME on my 2.66GHZ Intel Core (quad core) Macintosh under MacOS X 10.7.5, Someday I'll have a Mac cluster so I can crunch even more data units.
+I wanted to run the program when I first learned about it back in 1996, when it was called Big Science, and joined as soon as the project was released to the world in May 1999.

 Thoughts about SETI and SETI@home